drmperez/HostDesigner_tutorials/HW4/homework_4.md

 Use the Query feature in PCModel10 to compare these values to what the MM3 model is currently giving when using add.prm.
 What you should see is that the C=N distance is pretty good, the N-O distance is computed too short, the C=N-O angle is computed too large, and the C=N-O-H torsion angle is correct.

-(6)	 You could decide to adjust the parameters to get a better agreement with experiment.
+**6. You could decide to adjust the parameters to get a better agreement with experiment.**

 The PCModel10 interface provides a fast way to do this.
 The approach is to open the input file, choose the use added parameters, optimize the structure, and query the N-O and C=N-O angles so that you can see the values on the screen.

 Open a terminal window and open the add.prm file in a text editor.
 Modify one or more parameters by changing their values.
 Save the add.prm file.
 Tell PCModel10 to use this modified version of the added parameters.
 You have to first toggle the Use Added Parameters off, pick it again, and then choose the updated add.prm file.
 Now minimize the structure.
 The query values should change showing the effect of the changed parameters.
 Iteratively modify the stretch and bend parameters to achieve a better agreement with the experimental data.